Sandy Ratcliff has died at the age of 70. She was best known for her role as café owner Sue Osman in EastEnders between 1985-1989.

 “We sent two single responders in cars and an ambulance crew.
 Sadly, a person was found dead at the scene.” – Ambulance spokesperson

-At the age of 23 Ratcliff made a big impression as a model and was cast as ‘The face of the ’70s’ by Royal photographer Lord Snowdon.
-This success saw her venture into acting with a film appearance as a schizophrenic teenage girl in Ken Loach’s Bafta-nominated Family Life (1971).
+At the age of 23 Ratcliff made a big impression as a model and was cast as ‘The face of the ’70s’ by Royal snapper Lord Snowdon.
+She subsequently ventured into acting with a film appearance as a schizophrenic teenage girl in Ken Loach’s Bafta-nominated Family Life in 1971.

 Further film appearances followed including The Final Programme (1973), Yesterday’s Hero (1979) and Hussy (1980) with Helen Mirren.
 She also worked in television during the 1970s and early 1980s with Minder, Play for Today, The Sweeney and Shoestring amongst her credits.